CaylinCat/cse15l-lab-reports/lab-report-1-week-2.md

 There are some cool things you can do to optimize your running.
 For example, you can run commands in the same line!!

-Here are some commands I choose to run -- just pick any and run them in a row if you want
+Here are some commands I choose to run (`javac` and `java`).
+You can pick any and run them in a row if you want.

 ![Image](/labReport1Images/optimization.PNG)